Course Syllabus 2020-2021 Kemp

 You are an integral part of this class, whether you realize it or not.
 Your attendance and engagement matters to me and your classmates.
 If you miss class due to circumstances out of your control (as will be the assumption...) or otherwise, it is your responsibility to find out what you missed from a peer and by looking at the course website, in the calendar section at: redwood.org/lkemp.
 Should you have questions after you have engaged in both of the above, then come see me ASAP or email me at email@example.com.

 -Any work you submit to me will be returned to you with feedback.
-There will not be summative grades on assignments, papers or quizzes.
+There will not be summative grades on assignments, articles or checkpoints.
 This is to keep you focused on the feedback so that you will use my comments to improve your skills and understanding of concepts.

--My gradebook is visible online.
+-Your scores will be visible in Google Classroom.
 This is for you to track your progress as work will be provided a 1-4 score or acknowledged as having been submitted.
 There is often a correlation between the submission rate of assignments and your final grade; in other words, it is much more difficult to do well in the class if assignments are not completed regularly.

 -Because I ultimately am required to assign a letter grade to the progress in my class, you will see letter grades on progress reports.
 You should use progress report grades (is limited as they are) as a measure of how well you are meeting the standards of the course including attendance and engagement in the class.